wpjwegman/tournament-organizer-system/documents/docs/domains/team/roster/player/player.md

 ## **Introduction**

-A **Player** Entity represents a specific instance of a participating in a defined context, such as competing in an .
+A **Player** Entity represents a specific instance of a [Registrant](../../../../registration/registrant.md) participating in a defined context, such as competing in a [Tournament](../../../../tournament/tournament.md).

 It captures context-specific attributes (e.g., jersey number, role, position) and links back to the core `Registrant` entity, which contains the fundamental identity and profile information.